-Some people think that sensory toys — toys that engage children’s various senses (sight, sound, smell, taste and touch) — are only beneficial to kids who are on the autism spectrum, or those with sensory processing disorders or difficulties.
+Some people think that sensory and fidget toys — toys that engage children’s various senses (sight, sound, smell, taste and touch) — are only beneficial to kids who are on the autism spectrum, or those with sensory processing disorders or difficulties.
 Not so!

 Sensory toys are wonderful for all children (and grown-ups, too!) because they help kids self-regulate and become fully immersed in their play experience.
 Not to mention, sensory play can also help kids feel calmer, more focused and less anxious.
 Win-win!

 Here are some of the best sensory and fidget toys out there: